graygooglitch/jimbos-big-naturals/README.md

 ## Mac

+(credit to sonololo for writing these, thank you!!!)

 1. First, install Homebrew if you haven't already: https://docs.brew.sh/Installation
 2. Then install p7zip through Homebrew:
     `brew install p7zip`